rytilahti/python-miio/docs/discovery.rst

 Device discovery
 ================
 Devices already connected on the same network where the command-line tool is run are automatically detected when ``mirobo discover`` is invoked.

 To be able to communicate with devices their IP address and a device-specific encryption token must be known.
-If the discovery returned a token with characters other than ``0``\ s or ``f``\ s, that is likely a valid token for the given device and can be used directly.
+If the returned a token is with characters other than ``0``\ s or ``f``\ s, it is likely a valid token which can be used directly for communication.
-In case that is not the case, the token needs to be found out other ways, e.g. by :ref:`extracting from backups <creating_backup>` of the Mi Home application.
+If not, the token needs to be extracted from the Mi Home Application, see :ref:`creating_backup` for information how to do this.

 ..
 IMPORTANT::